Cypress Spurge

 ID Characteristics

-Stems: Can grow to be between 10 – 60 cm and are branch-less.
+Stems: Grow to between 10 – 60 cm and are branch-less.
 Stems and leaves exude a milky, toxic sap when broken.

-Leaves: Are thin, waxy and blue-green, 2.5 – 3 cm long.
-They can grow in an alternate pattern along the stem, or in a spiral (whorl).
-Branch leaves are needle-like and are narrower than stem leaves.
+Leaves: Thin, waxy and blue-green, 2.5 – 3 cm long.
+The leaves grow in an alternate pattern along the stem, or in a spiral (whorl).
+Branch leaves are needle-like and narrower than stem leaves.

 Seeds: Seed capsules are 3 mm long, grey, grooved and oval-shaped.
 They contain pale yellow, hairy (glabrous) seeds.